mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-08.md

 When you observe a new structure, the key questions are:

--What kind of structure is it?
+- What kind of structure is it?
 - Is it related to a threshold?
 - Is it a pole sitting below a certain threshold?
 - Or is it a resonance in the complex plane unrelated to a threshold?